ethfinex/efx-api-node/README.md

 Authentication to make all the following requests is done by signing using an Ethereum private key.
 Signing is handled by the Ethfinex Trustless client library if the account is available and unlocked.
-However if signing using a hardware wallet, or using a raw private key, the message and signature needs to be prepared separately.
+However if signing using a hardware wallet, or using a raw private key, the message and signature need to be prepared separately.

 ### Pre Requisites